Planning the best places to visit in Edinburgh? Check out the things to do in Edinburgh, Scotland.

 Dean Village is a former village that was used for grain milling in the 12th century.
 The mill buildings were then converted into residential houses and today it is a charming residential area.

-When you visit, you need to take into account the locals who live here.
+When visiting, it is necessary to take into respect the locals who live here.
 Do not disturb and think that you will not find any tourist facilities (toilets, restaurants, etc.).
 The easiest way to get here is to take tram 11 from Princes St and walk a few minutes from there.

 From Dean Vilage you can take a walk along the Water of Leith Walkway, which takes you all the way to the North Sea coast in Leith.